 Despite claims, Enslaved do not even sound like a Viking Metal band.
 For the most part, the minimum requirement of earning your Viking Metal diploma is through talking about Vikings and folklore while having a strong Black Metal backbone (I'm sure that self-classification into the genre helps as well, as bands such as Immortal or Battlelore while fitting the criteria to some extent, aren't really considered part of the Viking genre).
 Mixing some European folk or having more intricate or anthemic songs help as well as seen by innovators, Bathory and the above mentioned Viking bands.
 Although Enslaved are included in the Viking catalogue they have a much different take on the aesthetics.
 Instead of folky, grandiose or anthemic riffs, they're sound feels much more dry and melodramatic.
 They're much more concerned with experimental melodies and sonic texture while retaining a Black Metal blue-print.

-, is a great album and a great continuation of what magic Enslaved conjured on Below the Lights and Isa.
+Ruun, is a great album and a great continuation of what magic Enslaved conjured on Below the Lights and Isa.
 Mood-wise, Ruun seems a bit more consistent and controlled than their earlier output.
 While songs like "Essence" test your patience as you wait for Enslaved to get to the point already, "Api-Vat" and "Entroper" are great displays of prog-punk inspired Black Metal.
 Even saying Enslaved are prog isn't an apt description.
 Progressive, implies that a band experiments melodically and while Enslaved are obviously classically trained they're equally concerned with noise and a certain amount of aesthetic depth in their work.

-Ruun is a great listen.
+Anyway, Ruun is a great listen.
 You could probably group them more with bands such as Arcturus, but you still won't be able to get a good definition of what this quintet is really about.
 This album is a great listen because Enslaved really cut out a niche for themselves.
 They know when to make heavy, complex songs while at the same time can make simple rock-out tunes as well.
 The great thing is the bands bold penchant for experimentation while at the same time retaining a Black Metal backing.
 Ruun is complex, arty, relentless but never pretentious and a helluvalotta fun.
 Highly recommended.